 Spectacular mountains, acres of calming, open pastures, shimmering lakes, steep fjords, crashing rivers and even the odd active volcano make it one of the world’s most intriguing geographical regions.

-Given the fixture list and the fact that it’s close to some of the best beaches, enchanting holiday islands and has a reputation for outstanding food and shopping, Auckland, the largest and most diverse city, makes the perfect base.
+Given the fixture list and the fact that it’s close to some of the best beaches, and enchanting holiday islands and has a reputation for outstanding food and shopping, Auckland, the largest and most diverse city, makes the perfect base.

-New Zealand itself consists of two islands; both sparsely populated – there are only about 4.5 million people living alongside and a few species of flightless bird you won’t find anywhere else – and given it’s the fifth largest wholly island nation on earth, there’s room to roam aplenty.
+New Zealand itself consists of two islands; both sparsely populated – there are only about 4.5 million people living alongside and a few species of flightless birds you won’t find anywhere else – and given it’s the fifth largest wholly island nation on earth, there’s room to roam aplenty.

 The two islands are known simply as North Island and South Island, except to their Australian neighbours who call them the Shaky Isles, thanks to the occasional rumble of seismic activity.